Part ofClaude Models Explained: Opus vs Sonnet vs Haiku

 - Volume work leans Haiku; quality work leans Sonnet

-For example, on a batch of 10,000 support tickets to classify, Haiku 4.5 finishes for roughly a third of Sonnet's cost — and the accuracy gap is invisible on a task that simple.
+On a batch of 10,000 support tickets to classify, Haiku finishes for roughly a third of Sonnet's cost — and on a task that simple, the accuracy gap is invisible.

 Claude pricing at a glance